How To Get A Mortgage If You Are An Expat Returning to The UK

 Due to the rules enforced by UK law to comply with the MCD, British expats may find it harder to secure a mortgage if they are paid in foreign currency.

-Section 2A.3.1(1) and (2) are the most relevant sections of the MCD, as they that affect the mortgage lending market in relation to foreign currency.
+Section 2A.3.1(1) and (2) are the most relevant sections of the MCD, as they affect the mortgage lending market in relation to foreign currency.

 Below is a direct excerpt from both sections.